Tampu/stuttering/README.md

 ### Approach 2

-- Explores additional feature engineering, a wider set of deep learning models, HuggingFace Transformers, and advanced visualization.
+- Explores use of Gemini for stuttering event detection with additional feature engineering.
 - Utilities for exporting feature summaries to JSON for further analysis.

 ## Contributing